OxWearables/WearableCollectionTutorial/instructions/DataCollection.md

 ## 2.1 Instructions for setup

 ### Mac
 We are going to use the [Open Movement](https://config.openmovement.dev/) website to setup the accelerometer.
 In order to use this, you need to open it in Google Chrome.
-If you do not have it already installed, you can install it with homebrew:
+If you do not have it already installed, you can install it by by downloading it directly from [Google Chrome](https://www.google.com/chrome/), or by using [homebrew](https://www.google.com/chrome/) (if you have it installed):
 ```shell
 $ brew install --cask google-chrome
 ```